gotoiot/service-django-rest-api/README.md

 * Timed assesments instances
 * Automatic score calculation

-#### Browsable API

-From the Browsable API it is possible to create instances of assessments and perform all the necessary steps to complete the flow of an assessment (create, test, start, get questions, send answers, end test, get result).
+#### Assesments sample data

+The application comes with sample data at `.fixtures/assesments.json`.
+To load this data you have to execute the command `docker-compose run code-api python manage.py migrate` and then, execute the command `docker-compose run code-api python manage.py loaddata .fixtures/assesments.json` as explained in the [Getting Started](#getting-started) section.

+#### Using the Assesments admin site

+At first, it is necessary to create a superuser as described in the [Using the admin site](#using-the-admin-site) and then, login at the [admin endpoint](http://localhost:8000/admin).

+Inside the admin panel you can create different assesments, assign questions and options.
+From the left panel you can create all the entities that you consider necessary and the relationships between them.

-#### How to use the API
+#### How to use the Assesments API

-The starting point to start using the Browsable API is to access the URL [http://localhost:8000/v1/assesments](http://localhost:8000/v1/assesments) in the browser.
-The application comes with some data loaded so that you can use it in a plug & play way (it is necessary that you have executed the command for loaddata detailed in the initial configuration section).
+The starting point to use the application's API is to create a user and validate it as explained in the [How to use the service API](#How-to-use-the-service-API).
+Optionally you can load sample data as described above or load your data manually from the admin site.

+Once logged in and having some data to play, access to the URL [Assesments Home](http://localhost:8000/v1/assesments) to see different options.

-To perform an `Assessment`, start by creating an` Instance` accessing the URL of a particular assessment, for example [http://localhost:8000/v1/assesments/assesments/1/create](http://localhost:8000/v1/assesments/assesments/1/create) with a POST, entering the `first_name, last_name, email` fields, as JSON in the request body.
+To perform an `Assessment`, start by creating an` Instance` accessing the URL of a particular assessment, for example [http://localhost:8000/v1/assesments/assesments/1/create](http://localhost:8000/v1/assesments/assesments/1/create) with a POST.

 Once the assesment is created, just follow the `next` link provided in the response body, which assist you in the whole assesment flow navigation until you finalize it.

 The response from the endpoint returns the id and URL of the created instance.
 With that id you can access the following endpoints:

-* `instances/<uuid: pk> /`: to get the instance details.
+* `instances/<uuid:pk> /`: to get the instance details.
-* `instances/<uuid: pk>/test`: to check that the instance is available for testing.
+* `instances/<uuid:pk>/test`: to check that the instance is available for testing.
-* `instances/<uuid: pk>/start`: to start an instance, set the start_time, the end_time and the active flag.
+* `instances/<uuid:pk>/start`: to start an instance, set the start_time, the end_time and the active flag.
-* `instances/<uuid: pk>/questions/<int: q_id>`: in the endpoint to get the details of the instance, in the `assesment-> question_count` field you can get the number of questions of the assesment.
+* `instances/<uuid:pk>/questions/<int:q_id>`: in the endpoint to get the details of the instance, in the `assesment-> question_count` field you can get the number of questions of the assesment.
 Then, you can access each of them, from 1 to question_count.
 Any value outside of these values ​​will return a 405 Not Allowed code.
-* `instances/<uuid: pk>/answer`: to send the answer about an assessment.
+* `instances/<uuid:pk>/answer`: to send the answer about an assessment.
 Get a question_id and option_id in the request body.
-* `instances/<uuid: pk>/end`, to end an instance, set the end_time, set the active flag to False and calculate the score automatically.
+* `instances/<uuid:pk>/end`, to end an instance, set the end_time, set the active flag to False and calculate the score automatically.
-* `instances/<uuid: pk>/result`: to get the result of a particular instance.
+* `instances/<uuid:pk>/result`: to get the result of a particular instance.
 * `instances/restore`: to recover an instance (if there is one active) of a particular taker.

-#### Using the admin site for the app

-At first, it is necessary to create a superuser as described in the [Using the admin site](#using-the-admin-site) and then, login at the [admin endpoint](http://localhost:8000/admin).

-Inside the admin panel you can create different assesments, assign questions and options.
-From the left panel you can create all the entities that you consider necessary and the relationships between them.

-> You can execute the command `docker-compose run code-api python manage.py loaddata .fixtures/assesments.json` to load sample data and use the application quickly.

 #### ERD (Entity-Relation Desing)